 Deciding to get your kids a dog is a big thing, and it isn’t a decision that should be taken lightly.
 Here are a few things you need to consider:

 - Your kid’s age.
-Young kids can love on dogs and play with them, but they won’t be able to take on their training or handling.
-Plus, the younger the kid the more there needs to be supervision when they interact with the puppy.
+Young kids can love dogs and play with them, but they won’t be able to take on their training or handling.
+Plus, the younger the child the more there needs to be supervision when they interact with the puppy.
 This means that you as their guardian will be in charge of the bulk of training, playing and grooming.
 On the flip side, older children or teens might be better equipped to take on a heavier load when it comes to caring for their dog.

 - Everyone’s expectations.
 Talk with everyone in the household and see what they expect from the new dog.
-Maybe you want a pup to go on runs with, or your partner wants a couch potato to Netflix and chill.
+Maybe you want a pup to go on runs with, or your partner wants a couch potato to watch Netflix and chill.
 Or maybe your kid wants to train the new dog on agility courses, or would just like a pup to go to the park and chill with friends.
 Or your kid is too young and a larger dog around them would make you uncomfortable.
 Whatever that is, discuss it.
 Then, make a list and sleep on it.
 Revisit the list constantly to see what’s ‘essential’ and what isn’t that necessary.

 What Traits Make Dogs Good For Kids?